 For many companies, digital has always been an afterthought.
-COVID-19 barreled through that mindset in an instant.
+COVID-19 overhauled that mindset in an instant.
 This has left many scrambling for the latest technologies to replace the event-sized hole in their pipeline.
 But what is out there, and what actually works?

 Webinars are used by 62% of B2B marketing departments and, on average, 20-40% of registrants turn into qualified leads, according to Ready Talk.
-Webinars provide an opportunity for interaction with audiences in real-time, in a way that video doesn’t.
+By providing an opportunity for interaction with audiences in real-time, webinars go where videos can’t.
 It’s by far the closest match to onstage presentations.
 Here’s how to make sure your webinars will drive lead gen:

 Reverse engineer the subject matter and content of your webinar to match the needs and priorities of your target buyers.
 The persona should determine the topics, depth, and complexity of the subject explored in the webinar.